 - Large (post-childbirth).
 If you’re over the age of 30, or have given birth vaginally, then you should start with the large size.

-Next up on our list of best menstrual cups for 2018 is the MoonCup.
+Next up on our list of best menstrual cups is the MoonCup.
 In terms of design, dimensions and sizes, it’s very similar to the Diva Cup.
 The main difference is that it’s manufactured in the UK.
 So, if you live in Europe and like to shop local, this may be the menstrual cup for you.

 The Moon Cup is one of the oldest, most established menstrual cups in the world today and it’s certainly an excellent one to choose if you’re looking for your first cup.
 For whatever reason, many people find that the MoonCup doesn’t leak for them, unlike some of the other period cups that they’ve tried.